Fares and Tickets

 The only ticket available from the bus driver is the two-hour single ticket which costs €2.00.
 However, Tallinja Direct routes (prefixed TD, also route X300) are faster limited-stop services which have a single fare of €3.00.
 On Night buses (routes prefixed by N) the single fare is also €3.00.

-There are no discounts for children except that children under four travel free (that is until they turn four).
-Contactless credit or debit cards (also smartphones or smartwatches) can be used to pay for tickets, whilst those using cash must pay with the exact fare as no change is given.
+Contactless Visa, Mastercard and Maestro credit or debit cards (also smartphones and smartwatches) can be used to pay for tickets, whilst those using cash must pay with the exact fare as no change is given.
+There are no discounts for children except that children travel free up to their fourth birthday.

 Passengers may change buses within the two hour period to get to their destination as part of a one-way journey.
 Scan the ticket on the reader when boarding the second bus.
 The ticket does not allow you to make a return trip, even if wholly within the two hour period.
 Of course, penalty fares are payable if you travel without a valid ticket.

 Card for 12 single two-hour tickets

 This card gives 12 single tickets for €15, making €1.25 per journey.
-It has to be purchased in advance (see below for outlets) in the form of a non-personalised tallinja card and each passenger swipes the card on the card reader on entering the bus.
-It can be used by more than one person for the same journey (for example, swipe the card twice if there are two of you).
+It has to be purchased in advance (see below for outlets) in the form of a non-personalised tallinja card and the passenger swipes the card on the card reader on entering the bus.
+It can only be used by one person (note that the rules have changed - you can no longer swipe it twice if there are two of you).

-On TD (Tallinja Direct) services and on Night buses (routes prefixed by N) you have to pay double (€2.50), so two journeys will be taken off the card.
-The card is valid for a year and can be passed on to family and friends for their use too.
+On TD (Tallinja Direct) services (including X300) and on Night buses (routes prefixed by N) you have to pay double (€2.50), so two journeys will be taken off the card.
+The card is valid for six months from first use.

 Explore Card (7 days)